Frequently Asked Questions

 A7: The HKPL offers more than 310 000 e-books and 77 e-databases.
 In addition to online reading, patrons may download some of the e-books and e-magazines to their mobile devices so that they can read anytime, anywhere during the loan period even without internet coverage.

 To learn more, click here to view the “Hong Kong Public Libraries Electronic Resources”.

 Q8: Why does the HKPL launch the "Joyful Reading at Your Neighbourhood: Library-on-Wheels" Pilot Project?

 A8: To further promote a city-wide reading culture, the HKPL launches the pilot project for a period of around 3 years.
 The Library-on-Wheels tours locations with heavier pedestrian flow but far from existing library facilities in a convenient manner in order to introduce a selection of thematic books to non-frequent library users.
 Ambassadors on board can help promote library self-charging service, e-books, electronic resources and online services.
 In addition, the Library-on-Wheels can be deployed to tie in with major community events to promote reading for all.

 Q9: How to determine the programme schedule and locations of the Library-on-Wheels?

 A9: The Library-on-Wheels tours locations with heavier pedestrian flow but far from existing library facilities in a convenient manner to promote library services and resources through a selection of thematic books and Ambassadors on board.
-Free parking for the Library-on-Wheels, a truck of 5.5 tonnes (approximately 770 (L) x 260 (W) x 330 (H) cm), with ample space for the safe boarding and alighting of users is a prerequisite.
+Free parking and electricity supply for the Library-on-Wheels, a truck of 5.5 tonnes (approximately 770 (L) x 260 (W) x 330 (H) cm), with ample space for the safe boarding and alighting of users is a prerequisite.
 In determining the programme schedule and locations of the Library-on-Wheels, the HKPL has given due consideration to such factors as community needs and facilities of the venues.